openhab/openhab-addons/bundles/org.openhab.binding.vesync/README.md

 | backgroundDeviceDiscovery        | Switch | Should the system scan periodically for new devices       | ON                 |
 | refreshBackgroundDeviceDiscovery | Number | Frequency (seconds) of scans for new new devices          | 120                |

-* Note Air PPM Levels don't usually change quickly - 60s seems reasonable if openHab is controlling it and your don't want near instant feedback of physical interactions with the devices.
+* Note Air PPM Levels don't usually change quickly - 60s seems reasonable if openHAB is controlling it and your don't want near instant feedback of physical interactions with the devices.

 ### AirPurifier configuration parameters